 Customer Proprietary Network Information (CPNI)

-Limits the use and sharing of customer data in telecommunication services
+Sets limits on the use and sharing of customer information

 Federal Information Security Management Act (FISMA)